-The request for an appeal must include the grounds for which the request is based and be submitted in writing to the Title IX Coordinator within seven (7) business days following the date of the written determination.
+The submitted appeal must include the grounds for which the request is based and be submitted in writing to the Title IX Coordinator within seven (7) business days following the date of the written determination.
 The appeal should also state the remedy sought by the appealing party.
 Upon receipt of the appeal, the other party will receive notification of the appeal and be provided opportunity to respond in writing.
 Written responses to the other party's appeal must be submitted within three (3) business days following the delivery of notice of the appeal.

-In order to ensure a neutral and unbiased review, a party's request for appeal will be sent to an Appeals Panel comprised of individuals with no connection to the initial determination, which serves as a separate Decision maker.
+In order to ensure a neutral and unbiased review, a party's request for appeal will be sent to an Appeals Panel (by the Title IX Coordinator) comprised of individuals with no connection to the initial determination, which serves as separate Decision-makers.
 An appeal decision will be rendered within twenty (20) business days after the receipt of the formal appeal request.
 The appeal decision will be provided in writing to both parties.